k5rwk/balloonatics/README.md

 # Welcome

-This GitHub repository is inteded to serve as a central location for information regarding the Richardson Area Balloonatics launches.
+This GitHub repository is intended to serve as a central location for information regarding the Richardson Area Balloonatics launches.

 ### Index